odahu/odahu-docs/source/gs_what_is_model.rst

 What is a model?
 ================

-In terms of Legion, model may be in next stages:
+In terms of Odahu, model may be in next stages:

 1. Source code of model, placed in supported VCS (Version Control System)